eing/eing.github.io/_posts/2016-07-06-DetectingDrifts.markdown

 categories: testing
 tags: tools
 ---
-This blog describes how you can create an extension to [Hystrix Network Auditor Agent](https://github.com/Netflix/Hystrix/tree/master/hystrix-contrib/hystrix-network-auditor-agent) that may help you to be more productive in detecting dependencies not wrapped in Hystrix and hence, drift into failure over time.
+This blog describes how you can create an extension to [Hystrix Network Auditor Agent](https://github.com/Netflix/Hystrix/tree/master/hystrix-contrib/hystrix-network-auditor-agent) that may help you to be more productive in detecting dependencies not wrapped in Hystrix and prevent any drifts into failure over time.

 <h3>Why build an extension?</h3>
 As teams started to adopt the Hystrix network auditor agent, I noticed the vast amount of time scrum teams take to incorporate it in.
 The friction in productivity came from